turbolent/embergraph/embergraph-rpm/README.md

 Changing the configuration
 -----------------

-The blazegraph configuration is stored in `/etc/blazegraph/`
+The embergraph configuration is stored in `/etc/embergraph/`